 - I can see after school games because I only have a 10 minute drive instead of 45 minutes.

-- I can take a shower or throw a load of laundry in whenever I feel like it.
+- I can shower or throw a load of laundry in whenever I feel like it.

-- When kids are off for the summer, I may be working, but I’m still home.
+- When kids are off for summer, I may be working, but I’m still home.